boyu-zhang-25/DropConnect_DPP/README.md

 ## Fixing the finite DPP sampling of the Dppy package
-We are using Numpy version 1.17.2.
-There is a known issue with the Numpy package (https://github.com/numpy/numpy/issues/13713) regarding C-contiguous arrays.
-It may appear during the DPP Edge pruning.
-Though the question is closed by a merged bug fix (https://github.com/numpy/numpy/pull/13716), it does not seem to work even with upgrades.

 Specifically, the problems affects the K-DPP samping method, `DPP.sample_exact_k_dpp(size = k)`, of the Dppy package.
 The error looks like below:
 ```